manpep/manpep.github.io/_pages/about.md

   - /about.html
 ---
 Hi!
 My name is Emmanouil (or "Manolis") Peponas, and I was born in Athens, Greece, in 1995.
 After a non-promising basketball career as a youngster, I decided to follow an even more unstable career pathway and be a historian.
 And seriously, I never regret it.
 I hold a BA in History, a BA in Philosophy, an MA in Modern and Contemporary History (University of Ioannina), and a Ph.D. in Contemporary Greek History (National and Kapodistrian University of Athens).
 During my studies, I was awarded three scholarships for my academic excellence.
 Additionally, I have worked as a freelance author, researcher, and editor for remarkable institutions and companies for over a decade.
-Apart from my scholarly activities, several articles are addressed to the public and published in magazines, sites, and newspapers.
+Apart from my scholarly activities, several of my articles are addressed to the public and published in magazines, sites, and newspapers.
 I am also the author of five books - none of them is a best-seller.
 In my free time, I practice kickboxing and calisthenics (or watch hilarious videos with dogs on YouTube).
 I state that I write "sine ira et studio," but no one believes me.